 However, be aware that the wind in Canberra comes from the southwest and passes over the Snowy Mountains en route, where it most definitely is not spring yet.
 Temperatures are usually in the high-teens/low-twenties during the day but drop to below 10C at night.

 What to wear

 You will need to dress in layers – a warm outer layer for the early mornings and evenings.
 Rain is unpredictable.
 Bring a raincoat and umbrella as insurance.

 Comfortable walking shoes are definitely a good idea as there will be quite a lot of walking between venues.
 The Conference Dinner is a more formal occasion, so do include some smart-casual clothes for that event.

 September and October are the busiest time of the year in Canberra.
 The week of the Conference is a parliamentary sitting week, in addition to being a busy time for tourists.
 We would advise you to organise your accommodation in plenty of time.

-You will find a map of the ANU campus on their website.
+You will find an interactive map of the ANU campus on their website.
 University House has parking for people who are staying there.
 Parking on the ANU campus and parking at the Shine Dome, on the edge of the ANU Campus is nigh impossible.
 Parking close to the Shine Dome costs up to $9 for 3 hours or $14 a day at the moment.

 The National Library of Australia, which is not on the ANU campus, has three hour paid parking.
 There will be buses to take us to the NLA on Tuesday.

 Walking is the best option.
-This map of the ANU campus will make life a lot easier for you.
+This printable map of the ANU campus will make life a lot easier for you.

 Thinking of visiting Canberra before the Conference starts?